 Now, if you are going to be shipping 500 metric tons of 3He to Terra per year, you probably are talking about several hundred flights.
 Which is a lot.

 Most Traveller fans are familiar with the concept of harvesting gas giants because it is enshrined in the game under the name "wilderness refueling."
 This is a starship obtaining hydrogen fuel by scooping it from the atmosphere of a convenient gas giant.
-Keep in mind that if the gas giant is inhabited by native aliens, having your hypersonic starship making a screaming scoop run through their real estate could really cheese them off.
+Starships usually obtain fuel by purchasing it from a starport.
+Wilderness refueling makes sense if the starport fuel is too expensive, or if you are indeed in an uninhabited wilderness solar system and there are no starports.

 Predictably, when you look more closely at gas giant fuel scooping, the concept has problems.
 The old Daedalus aerostats made more sense, but you really could not use them for wilderness refueling.
 Not unless you were prepared to wait for a few years.